McLabraid/VirusTotal-Parser-Application/README.md

 ```

 ## GUI Interface
+This section will go over the GUI interface
 ![Main menu](https://github.com/McLabraid/VirusTotal-Parser-Application/blob/master/RMImages/Main.png)

 1. Upload a file: A window is opened for the user to select an file to be analysed